White-Raven/PowerEdge-IPMItools/README.md

 <details>
 <summary>
-<i>[CLICK ME] inittab and getty no longer works in RHEL7, so have fun with some config for systemd. </i>
+<b>[CLICK ME] inittab and getty no longer works in RHEL7, so have fun with some config for systemd. </b>
 </summary>
 <p>